ufcg-lsd/blowout/README.md

 Public Key | ??

-After setting your own Blowout configuration, save your file blowout.properties and use it.
+After setting your own Blowout configuration, use Blowout with it.

 ## Using Blowout